-Finding out the right answer to the question of how to price your services is always a challenge, whether you’re running a plumbing company, working as an electrical contractor, an HVAC specialist or any other field specialty.
+Finding out the right answer to the question of how to price your services is always a challenge – whether you’re running a plumbing company, working as an electrical contractor, an HVAC specialist, or any other field specialty.
 Why?
-Because it’s never easy to put a set price on your work, even when you’re aware of how valuable it is to the customer.
+Because it’s never easy to determine your price of service, even when you’re aware of how valuable it is to the customer.

-As a field service manager, you need to make sure that what you’re charging covers all your costs, gives you flexibility when it comes to paying your own vendors and bills, and leaves enough to reinvest in growing the business.
+As a field service manager, you need to make sure that your price of service covers all your costs.
+This will give you some flexibility when it comes to paying your own vendors and bills while leaving enough to reinvest in growing the business.
 That’s the right way to learn how to price your services.

-We’ve written before on a few exact methods to help you learn how much to charge for service, so you can give that a read if you’re looking for a quick answer.
+We’ve written before on a few exact methods to help you learn how much to charge for service, so feel free to give that a read if you’re looking for a quick answer.
 However, our past article focused more on devising a simple mathematical formula for calculating how to price your services.

-Since we believe in learning from the best, we’ve enlisted the help of Jake Gibson, founder of Phyxter, who’s helped numerous field service specialists grow from independent contractors to flourishing companies, to give us some hard numbers about what it means to run a profitable business.
+Since we believe in learning from the best, we’ve enlisted the help of Jake Gibson, founder of Phyxter.
+He’s helped numerous field service specialists grow from independent contractors to flourishing companies.
+Keep reading to learn Jake’s methods on how to price your services.

 Get out a piece of paper and list out your expenses…all of them.
 It’s the first step in understanding how to price your services.